-Citizens of the United States of America, Australia, Canada, Israel, Japan, New Zealand, Switzerland, as well as EU citizens do not need to obtain a visa before departure but may apply for their residence permit after entering Germany without a visa.
+Citizens of the U.S., Australia, Canada, Israel, Japan, New Zealand, Switzerland as well as EU citizens do not need to obtain a visa before departure but may apply for their residence permit after entering Germany without a visa.

-After your arrival in Germany you have to register with the Foreigners' Registration Authority (Auslaenderbehoerde).
+After your arrival in Germany, you will have to register with the Foreigners' Registration Authority (Auslaenderbehoerde).
 For your registration, be sure to bring the following documents with you to Germany:

 • Letter of acceptance from your host university

 • Proof of sufficient financial resources (letter of admission from your host university should suffice)